YolandaFeng2022/learning-notes/Amazon Web Services (AWS)/README.md

-# You need to know Amazon Web Services (AWS)
+# What is Amazon Web Services (AWS)

 ## What is Cloud Computing?
 Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
-Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).
+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services(AWS).

-## Benefits of cloud computing
+## Benefits of AWS cloud computing
 - Agility
 - Elasticity
 - Cost savings
 - Deploy globally in minutes

-## Types of cloud computing
+## Types of AWS cloud computing
 - Infrastructure as a Service (IaaS)
 - Platform as a Service (PaaS)
 - Software as a Service (SaaS)